ZheyuanXie/CUDA-Path-Tracer-Denoising/INSTRUCTION.md

 Group rays by material without a  sorting pass.
 A sane implementation will require considerable refactoring, since every supported material suddenly needs its own kernel.
+* [*Open Image AI Denoiser* ](https://github.com/OpenImageDenoise/oidn) Open Image Denoiser is an image denoiser which works by applying a filter on Monte-Carlo-based pathtracer output.
+The denoiser runs on the CPU and takes in path tracer output from 1spp to beyond.
+In order to get full credit for this, you must pass in at least one extra buffer along with the [raw "beauty" buffer](https://github.com/OpenImageDenoise/oidn#open-image-denoise-overview). **Ex:** Beauty + Normals.
+ * Part of this extra credit is figuring out where the filter should be called, and how you should manage the data for the filter step.
+ * It is important to note that integrating this is not as simple as it may seem at first glance.
+Library integration, buffer creation, device compatibility, and more are all real problems which will appear, and it may be hard to debug them.
+Please only try this if you have finished the core assignment early and would like extra points,

 This 'extra features' list is not comprehensive.
 If you have a particular idea you would like to implement (e.g. acceleration structures, etc.), please